dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 Let's see how.

-Sections:
-- Generate an eBPF skeleton for my example program
-- Automatically downloads and embeds BTF data from btfhub-archive for all kernel/OS versions
-- Minimizes the BTF data to include only the types actually used by the example eBPF program
-- Produces a single binary that can run across a wide range of kernels—without requiring BTF support on the target system
+## Generating eBPF Skeleton

+## Installing the BTF Information from btfhub-archive Repository

+## Embedding BTF Information to eBPF Application Binary